Ballast Nedam

-Ballast Nedam is a Dutch-based construction and engineering company headquartered in Nieuwegein.
+Ballast Nedam is a Dutch construction and engineering company headquartered in Nieuwegein.
 The company resulted from the 1969 merger between Amsterdamse Ballast Maatschappij, founded in 1877, and Nederlandse Aannemingsmaatschappij, founded in 1917.
 Since 2015, the company has been owned by Renaissance Construction, a unit of Turkish conglomerate Rönesans Holding.

 History

 Ballast

 The existence of the Amsterdamsche Ballast Maatschappij can be attributed to the North Sea Canal (Noordzeekanaal), whose original operations began in 1877.
 Empty merchant ships going to sea obtained dune sand as ballast.
 In later years, the company also undertook dredging work.
 In the first decade of the 20th century, the company began to grow under the direction of Charles de Vilder, a paver and roadworker based in Amsterdam.
 Ballast evolved from a sand supplier to a construction firm, and from 1928 onwards, also operated as a concrete manufacturer.
 The introduction of the first labour-saving excavator in 1927 marked the automation of sand extraction.
 After the war, Ballast focused increasingly on dredging operations – and later, on civil engineering works too – abroad.
 The firm established its reputation within Dutch borders with the construction of the Afsluitdijk (Closure-dike) (1932) and the Velser tunnels (1957).